essembeh/kimsufi-checker/README.md

 # Kimsufi Checker

-Tool to chack [Kimsufi (OVH)](https://www.kimsufi.com) availability and execute actions when a plan is available or not available.
+Tool to check [Kimsufi (OVH)](https://www.kimsufi.com) availability and execute actions when a plan is available or not available.

 # Install